YottaDB/YDBDoc/AdminOpsGuide/mlocks.rst

 Introduction
 -----------------------------

-The M Lock Utility (LKE) is a tool for examining and changing the YottaDB LOCK environment.
+The M Lock Editor (LKE) is a tool for examining and changing the YottaDB LOCK environment.
 For a description of M LOCKs, refer to the `LOCKs section in the General Language Features of M <../ProgrammersGuide/langfeat.html#m-locks>`_ and the description of the `LOCK command in the Commands chapter of the Programmer's Guide <../ProgrammersGuide/commands.html#lock-command>`_.

-The two primary functions of the M Lock Utility (LKE) are:
+The two primary functions of the M Lock Editor (LKE) are:

 1. SHOW all or specified LOCKs currently active